dominicpam89/nextjs-app-router-starter-v2/README.md

      npm run dev
      ```

      Runs the app in development mode with Turbopack.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it, including the shadcn/ui button and theme toggle.

 - **Build for Production**: